Start with myself, Don Klipstein Jr. in case you got here from outside.

 construction links - with plenty of homebrewers and some of those TEA

 lasers that use air at atmospheric pressure as the lasing medium!

 N2 Laser Construction References and Links (some now dead), within the Nitrogen Laser section of Sam's Laser FAQ.
 The nitrogen laser builders also largely work with high voltage!

-For the entire Sam Goldwasser's laser FAQ: Links to it at various locations are in my Laser Page, at Don's Laser Links.
+For the entire Sam Goldwasser's laser FAQ: Links to it are in my Laser Page, at Don's Laser Links.